isomerpages/moe-mi/_mi-experience/DEPARTMENTS/Humanities.md

 our unit supports students in discovering how ideas, materials and visual language come together to shape artistic identity.</p>
 <p>The syllabus integrates both <em>Art Discourse</em> and <em>Portfolio</em>.
-In <em>Art Discourse</em>, students analyse artworks, interpret artists’ intentions and examine how art responds to personal, social and cultural contexts.
+In <em>Art Discourse</em>, students analyze artworks, interpret artists’ intentions and examine how art responds to personal, social and cultural contexts.
 In <em>Portfolio</em>, they investigate concepts through sustained research and experimentation in their studio practice, refining their work